ayberkt/msc-thesis/code/TreeType.lagda.md

 ```

 # Progressiveness

+Given a Post system, we will now order on the nonterminals representing whether one
+contains more information than another.
+The idea is that if nonterminal `a₁` contains more
+information than `a₀` then the knowledge state there is **more refined** than the one at
+`a₁`; we thus write `a₁ ⊑ a₀`.

+As we have already hinted, the point of this order is to view each nonterminal as a stage
+of information.
+In light of this view, `choose` will be analogous to learning something
+from an experiment which takes one from one stage to another (we will shortly introduce
+new terminology).

+In order for this to make sense, though, we must require that choosing nonterminals always
+takes us to stages that are at least as refined than the current one.
+The intuitive
+reading of this is: _experimentation never takes away existing knowledge_.

 ```
 IsProgressive : (P : Poset ℓ₀ ℓ₁) → IsAPostSystem ∣ P ∣ₚ → Set (ℓ₀ ⊔ ℓ₁)